mmuyakwa/bash-scripts/README.md

     git commit -m "Your Message - Committed at: $now"

-The last step is to check if a remote Repo ist set and pushes the repo to remote.
+The last step is to check if a remote Repo ist set and push the repo to remote.

     git push -u origin master